spyderkam/miscellaneous/README.md

 ## `hdf5.py`

+Create an `HDF5` class out of an `h5` type file and extract its full python dictionary; i.e., the data and data types.
+Can also find which keys contain a certain data type and what positions in the keys those data types are.

-This one might eventually become its own repository names **HDF5**.
+If managed to convert `hdf5` to `L-Series`, this one might eventually become its own repository named **HDF5**.

 ## `storage.py`

+A collection of useful functions.